-Our next class begins August 26, 2021 and will conclude on December 4th.
+Our current class began August 26, 2021 and will conclude on December 4th.
 Classes will be held virtually on Thursday evenings from 6-9 PM.
 Field trips will be held on Saturdays and will be conducted in-person.
 Class size is limited to 25.
-A detailed schedule will be published shortly.

 The cost of the training is $125.00 which covers the Texas Master Naturalist curriculum book, a field journal, background check, current year chapter dues, polo shirt, tee shirt and name tag.

 Make Intern Training Payment Online Here ($129 includes processing fee)

 by mailing a $125 check payable to TMNCOT to our office:

 Texas A&M AgriLife Extension Service